Why does the morning come so soon?

 That is how God sees you each and every morning.

-- We had no opportunity to sin in the womb
+- I had no opportunity to sin in the womb

-- You were seen by God with eyes of wonder and great potential
+- I was seen by God with eyes of wonder and great potential

-- Your whole future was before you in the womb
+- My whole future was before me in the womb

-- You had NO past to regret in the womb
+- I had NO past to regret in the womb

-- You had NO shame in the womb
+- I had NO shame in the womb

-- You had NO fears from which you had to cower in the womb
+- I had NO fears from which I had to cower in the womb

-- You had NO worry, doubt, or anxiety in the womb
+- I had NO worry, doubt, or anxiety in the womb

 THESE are the mercies and compassions of God… NEW.EACH.MORNING.

 This is the promise which the prophet Jeremiah claimed over his life and all the people of Israel.
 Even in their wandering.
 Even in their disobedience to God.
-And now we can claim it over our lives, because it’s a promise we can bring to God’s remembrance.
+And now, we too can claim them over our lives, because this is a promise we can bring to God’s remembrance.

 Did you know that’s how God sees you?

 I know I didn’t when I first heard it.
 It was almost too strange to accept.
 But it’s true!
 So what do we do with this new understanding?
-Because if we hear something new, even find it as a revelation, but don’t apply it to our lives, it’s actually pretty worthless to us.
+Because if we hear something new, like this revelation, but don’t apply it to our lives, it’s actually pretty worthless to us.
 So let’s find a way to be true Warriors and put this new revelation into action.
 Let’s begin by summarizing it into three basic points of understanding so we can wake up with a winning mindset!

-- I should not wake up asking myself, “How do I FEEL today?”
+- What should I do when I wake up asking myself, “How do I FEEL today?”